Frontiers journals are at the top of citation and impact metrics

 Frontiers in Physics is composed of the following Specialty Sections:

-The specialty sections of Frontiers in Physics welcome submission of the following article types: Book Review, Brief Research Report, Correction, Data Report, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge, Systematic Review, Technology Report, Code, General Commentary, Clinical Trial and Policy Brief.
+The specialty sections of Frontiers in Physics welcome submission of the following article types: Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge, Technology and Code, Brief Research Report and Clinical Trial.

 When submitting a manuscript to Frontiers in Physics, authors must submit the material directly to one of the specialty sections.
 Manuscripts are peer-reviewed by the Associate and Review Editors of the respective specialty section.